Kuadrant/multicluster-gateway-controller/docs/installation/control-plane-installation.md

 ## Creating a Cert Issuer

-We will now create a `ClusterIssuer` to be used with `cert-manager`.
+Create a `ClusterIssuer` to be used with `cert-manager`.
 For simplicity, we will create a self-signed cert issuer here, but [other issuers can also be configured](https://cert-manager.io/docs/configuration/).

 ```bash
 cat <<EOF | kubectl apply -f - --context $HUB_CLUSTER